hyungyunlim/obsidian-social-archiver-releases/README.md

 | **Velog** | No | No | Yes | Korean tech blog, RSS subscription only, free |
 | **Generic Blog** | No | No | Yes | RSS subscription only, free |

-YouTube, Bluesky, Mastodon, Podcasts, and all RSS-based platforms (Substack, Medium, Tumblr, Velog, blogs) use free APIs and don't consume archive credits for subscriptions.
+YouTube, Bluesky, Mastodon, Naver Blog, Naver Cafe, Brunch, Naver Webtoon, Podcasts, and all RSS-based platforms use free APIs/local crawling and don't consume archive credits.

 **Tip:** Use [Listen Notes](https://listennotes.com) to find podcast RSS feeds.
 Each podcast page has an "RSS" button.